-The more you understand how breastfeeding works, the higher your chance of success, says Dr Mythili Pandi, president of the Breastfeeding Mothers’ Support Group (BMSG).
+The more you understand how breastfeeding works, the higher your chance of success, says Dr Mythili Pandi, member of the Breastfeeding Mothers’ Support Group (BMSG).

 “The first few weeks were a disaster.
-I couldn’t figure out how to latch Baby on properly.
+I couldn’t figure out how to latch my baby on properly.
 I didn’t even know what a nursing pad was until the nurse told me to get a few because my hospital gown was soaked through after my milk came in,” Krystal recalls.

 She eventually hired a private lactation consultant to give her a crash course during her confinement.